Polymer shield boosts algae hydrogen output

 How this lands for readers prioritizing American sovereignty, borders, and domestic industry.

-Domestic research into alternative fuels supports energy supply diversification.
+Domestic research into alternative fuels supports long-term energy technology leadership.

 Institutional View